nobbi1991/power_reader/README.md

 ![PCB with flasher](pictures/pcb_with_flasher.jpg)

 For flashing a ``YP-05 flasher`` is used.
-Check the pictures how to connect it.
+Check the picture how to connect it.
 - The Jumper of the flasher must be set to 5V
 - The Jumper on the PCB must be next to the blue wire on the PCB